Matt-B/springboot-mariadb/README.md

 ## Component Tests

-The test demonstrates the application reading and writing records to Postgres.
+The test demonstrates the application reading and writing records to MariaDB.

 For more on the component tests see: https://github.com/lydtechconsulting/component-test-framework